-The phrase “an apple a day keeps the doctor away” actually rings fairly true.
+There may be some truth to the saying, “an apple a day keeps the doctor away.”
 Apples contain polyphenols that have promising anticancer properties.

-Polyphenols are plant-based compounds that may prevent inflammation, cardiovascular disease, and infections.
+Polyphenols are plant-based compounds that may help to prevent inflammation, cardiovascular disease, and infections.

-For example, the polyphenol phloretin inhibits a protein called glucose transporter 2 (GLUT2) plays a role in advanced-stage cell growth in certain types of cancer.
+This polyphenol inhibits a protein called glucose transporter 2 (GLUT2), which plays a role in advanced-stage cell growth in certain types of cancer.

 Cruciferous vegetables, such as broccoli, cauliflower, and kale, contain beneficial nutrients, including vitamin C, vitamin K, and manganese.

-Cruciferous vegetables also contain sulforaphane, a plant compound with anticancer properties.
+Cruciferous vegetables also contain sulforaphane, a plant compound with potential anticancer properties.

 One study shows that sulforaphane significantly inhibits cancer cell growth and stimulates cell death in colon cancer cells.

-Another study shows that sulforaphane in combination with genistein, a compound in soybeans, can significantly inhibit breast cancer tumor development and size.
+Other research shows that sulforaphane, in combination with genistein — a compound in soybeans — can significantly inhibit breast cancer tumor development and size.
 Sulforaphane also inhibits histone deacetylase, an enzyme with links to cancer development.

-One review recommends 3 to 5 servings of cruciferous vegetables per week for the best cancer-preventive effects.
+One review suggests 3–5 servings of cruciferous vegetables per week may have cancer-preventive effects.

-According to the American Institute for Cancer Research, all nuts exhibit cancer-preventing properties, but scientists have studied walnuts more than other types of nut.
+According to the American Institute for Cancer Research, all nuts appear to have cancer-preventing properties, but scientists have studied walnuts more than other types.

 Walnuts contain a substance called pedunculagin, which the body metabolizes into urolithins.
 Urolithins are compounds that bind to estrogen receptors and may play a role in preventing breast cancer.